 Natural light: Garage conversions are generally pretty small and one way to make them feel larger is to create lots of natural light in the unit.
 This can be achieved by including the appropriate number of windows, skylights, and glass doors.

 Privacy: It’s a smart idea to create privacy between the main home and the garage conversion by building fencing somewhere between the two homes.
-Also, consider building an access gate that can be used by the Garage conversion occupant for their access.
+Also, consider building an access gate that can be used by the garage conversion occupant.

 HVAC: Make sure to include a quality HVAC system in your garage conversion, so your occupant is comfortable year-round in the home.

 Kitchen island: It may be hard to squeeze in a kitchen island in your garage conversion.
 But a small island will make a small kitchen more usable and convenient.
-It’s very practical because it can be used as both a kitchen preparation area as well as a table.
+It’s very practical because it can be used as both a kitchen preparation area and a table.

 Storage: Garage conversions are often small and don’t include a garage, so it’s a good idea to include lots of areas for storage.
-These storage areas can be built-in cabinets, closets, attic areas, or even sheds, etc.
+These storage areas can be built-in cabinets, closets, attic areas, or even sheds (search: sheds for sale near me), etc.

 Soundproofing: Especially in the case of attached garage conversions, you should ensure there is insulation and maybe even soundproofing material between each home so the occupants aren’t hearing noise coming from each other.